ESPRI-Mod/synda/sdt/doc/selection_file.md

 * selection file is sometime called 'template' or 'selection form'

-This next parts of this document are organized in 3 main sections
+Next parts of this document are organized in 3 main sections

 * Selection file format
 * Selection file parameter